documentcloud/documentcloud/app/views/help/publishing.markdown

       dc.embed.loadNote('http://www.documentcloud.org/documents/223/annotations/237.js');
     </script>

-Paste the code into on your website, and you'll see the embedded note appear.

-Click on either the note title or the note image to open the document.
-The document will open directly on the note.
+Copy and paste the HTML onto your own site.
+Clicking the title or the image will open the document.
+Documents will open in DocumentCloud unless you've published them elsewhere.
+We use <a href="http://www.propublica.org/nerds/item/pixel-ping-a-nodejs-stats-tracker">pixel ping</a> to guess a document's Published URL, so if users won't find the document another way, you may need to add the Published URL manually.

 # <span id="docset">Embedding a Document Set</span>